Portaldefi/CryptoMarketAPI/README.md

 + count: int - optional number of orders aggregated into the price point

 # API Collection
-Below are a list of APIs leverage in portal desktpo app at various interfaces.
+Below are a list of APIs leverage in portal desktop app at various interfaces.

+## Get all ERC20 tokens [/erc20_token_list]
+### Get a list of all popular ERC20 tokens (will be deprecated once tokenlist is enabled) [GET]

 ## Top Coin [/exchange/top_coin]
 ### Get top coin by 24hr % change [GET]